PaulSHahn/emacssetup/README.md

 Python programming experience inside *emacs*.

 Both have some of the same features and this overlap means they are not fully compatible.
-You will have to pick one.
+You will have to pick one without lots of custom configuring.

-In general, *elpy* is leaner. *lsp-mode* is slower with more features and provides a more consistent interface between the different programming languages which *lsp-mode* supports.
+In general, *elpy* is a bit leaner. *lsp-mode* is slower and provides a more consistent interface between the different programming languages which *lsp-mode* supports.

 *lsp-mode* is a compelling choice if you use the lsp-server to enforce consistent style and code requirements across a shop/team.
 You simply pick a server and configure it with the standard requirements and everyone can use their own preferred editor/IDE pointed at the lsp server.
+Then everyone is writing code to the same standards.

 The default setup for Python uses *python-lsp-server*.